-An increasing number of Americans are dying from overdoses attributed to prescription opioid medications.
-Scientific evidence proves medical marijuana works better than traditional painkillers.
-Can medical marijuana be an alternative to the opioid crisis?
+An increasing number of Americans are dying from overdosing on prescription opioid medications.
+Since the inception of medical marijuana, scientists have recorded evidence that medical marijuana works better, for both your mind and your body than traditional painkillers.
+Now you must ask yourself: can medical marijuana be a natural and effective response to the opioid crisis?

-The use of opioid as painkillers is the leading cause for the opioid crisis.
-Medical marijuana can treat chronic pain in many patients and take the place of opioids.
+The use of opioid as painkillers is the leading cause of the opioid crisis.
+Medical marijuana can treat chronic pain in many patients and can potentially take the place of opioids.

-According to the Center for Disease Control and Prevention, opioid overdoses killed a record 42,000 Americans in 2016 with 115 U.S. overdose deaths.
+According to the Center for Disease Control and Prevention, opioid overdoses are responsible for a record 42,000 American deaths in 2016 with 115 U.S. overdose deaths daily.
 Nearly 80% of heroin users reported misusing prescription opioids.
-116 people a day die from opioid-related drug overdoses.
+An estimated 115 people a day die from opioid-related drug overdoses and repeating that number is necessary to hammer home just how serious of a problem we have on our hands.
 More than 2.6 million people in the US are addicted to opioids.
 To curb the opioid crisis, some states are urging doctors to prescribe cannabis to patients as a medical alternative.
-The use of medical marijuana will reduce the death toll from opioid overdoses that kill thousands of Americans every year.
+The use of medical marijuana may reduce the death toll from opioid overdoses that kill countless Americans every year.

 Medical marijuana can help cure the opioid epidemic.
-Studies have shown that states with medical marijuana laws had about 6 percent fewer opioid prescriptions among patients compared to states without such laws.
+Studies have shown that states with medical marijuana laws had about six percent fewer opioid prescriptions among patients compared to states without medical marijuana laws.
 Marijuana is the potential opioid alternative that can relieve pain at a lower risk of addiction and overdose.
 Those studies have also found notable reductions in opioid deaths with the availability of cannabis products.
-In some states, medical marijuana has shown some promise in reducing opioid deaths and overdose.
-Thus, the use of medical marijuana can curb the opioid epidemic by being the first treatment for pain management.
+Numbers aside, we’re seeing real results among the people willing to try medical marijuana instead of prescription painkillers.
+The use of medical marijuana may really curb the opioid epidemic by being the first treatment for pain management.

-Some scientific researchers are still skeptical of the use of medical marijuana over opioids, many patients support the use of medical marijuana to manage their pain.
-Because people can’t overdose on marijuana, the access to medical marijuana will reduce opioid-related death rates.
-In Florida, Amendment two gives access to qualified patients to medical marijuana with a certification of a local doctor.
+Some scientific researchers are still skeptical of the use of medical marijuana over opioids.
+However, many patients support the use of medical marijuana to manage their pain.
+Because people can’t overdose on marijuana, access to medical marijuana will undoubtedly reduce opioid-related death rates.
+State after state is passing medical laws and the progress is incredible.
+For Florida in particular, Amendment two gives access to qualified patients to medical marijuana with a certification of a local doctor.

-The addiction of over half millions of people to opioids needs a quick answer from leaders, doctors, and patients.
-While the effectiveness of medical marijuana is undeniable, more research needs to be done to look at the negative effects of medical marijuana.
-The society, politicians, doctors, and scientists have the challenge to curb the opioid addiction and find some alternatives.
-Health care professionals need to be involved and engaged in informed decisions with patients.
+Over half a million people are addicted to opioids and American citizens deserve answers and options from their leaders, doctors, and lawmakers.
+While the effectiveness of medical marijuana is undeniable, more research needs to be done on the other side of marijuana as well.
+Just like with any drug, full research and information need to be available for people wanting change in their lives.
+The society, politicians, doctors, and scientists have the challenge to curb opioid addiction and find some alternatives.